 M-Theory Brazilian Jiu Jitsu (BJJ)

-Minnesota Top Team's Jiu Jitsu program is run by M-Theory Martial Arts with locations in Eagan and in St. Louis Park.
+Minnesota Top Team's Jiu Jitsu program is proud to be affiliated with M-Theory Martial Arts.
 Our Instructors are black and brown belts.
-We offer Kids and Adult Jiu Jitsu classes in Eagan and St. Louis Park, MN.
-We are proud of the environmnt we have created at MN Top Team where we welcome all levels from the novice to the advanced and provide top-notch instruction by extremely dedicated and excellent instructors.
+We offer Kids and Adult Jiu Jitsu classes in Eagan, MN.
+We are proud of the environment we have created at MN Top Team where we welcome all levels from the novice to the advanced and provide top-notch instruction by dedicated and excellent instructors.

 KIDS AND YOUTH JIU JITSU AND JUDO

 Our Youth Jiu Jitsu classes are for kids ages 5-13.
 Learning martial arts for kids is one of the most effective means of self defense, confidence, physical activity and bully prevention.
 We take pride in teaching the kids life skills that include respect for others and for self, self control, hard work and determination along with providing a fun atmosphere for learning and growing.
-Our youth classes are taught by Jason Jerabek and assisted by Jason Bernardin.
+Our youth classes are taught by Jason Jerabek, Jose Varella, and Jason Bernardin.
 The first Kids Brazilian Jiu Jitu class is free, get started today.

-Kids Jiu Jitsu Schedule: Tues & Thurs 5:30pm, Saturdays 9am
+Kids Jiu Jitsu Schedule: Mon, Tues, Wed, Thurs at 5:30pm and Saturdays 9am